3neutronstar/3neutronstar/README.md

 ### NEWS

-My paper "Catch-up Mix: Catch-up Class for Struggling Filters in CNN" have been accepted at AAAI-24. (as the co-first author, code will be released!)
+My paper "Model-Agnostic and Efficient Mixup Augmentation Guided by Saliency Maps" has been accepted at TPAMI, 2025.

 ### Research Interest
 - Data Augmentation, Debiasing Representation